Feeds:

 Chink

-Not the most politically correct name for a game, but we didn’t think about that crap back then.
 Chink, which is basically poor peoples racquetball, gets its name for the sound the ball makes when it hits the crack where the wall and the ground meet.
-Chink kept us busy and active for hours on [...]
+Chink kept us busy and active for hours on end and was…..